updated April 26, 12:35 pm

-Her comments come after the board of selectmen voted Thursday to authorize town counsel Ronald Rappaport to “pursue all appellate avenues of relief including pursuing taking the case to the Supreme Court,” town administrator Adam Wilson wrote in an email.
+Her comments came after the Aquinnah board of selectmen voted Thursday to authorize town counsel Ronald Rappaport to “pursue all appellate avenues of relief including pursuing taking the case to the Supreme Court,” town administrator Adam Wilson wrote in an email.
 The vote was 2-0, with Juli Vanderhoop and Gary Haley in attendance.
 Selectman Jim Newman participated in Thursday’s executive session discussion via video conferencing, but did not vote on the decision to move forward.

 That had to do with timing, Mr. Wilson told the Times.
 Ms. Vanderhoop arrived at the meeting late and Mr. Newman had to leave before a vote was taken, he said.
 “He was not available for the vote, but he was supportive of moving forward, and he made that clear,” Mr. Wilson said.